 Find the info you need

-Don’t worry!
-With help from cat expert Joan Miller, we have tips on how to calm the kitty’s little heart and help her personality come through.
+We have tips on how to calm kitty’s heart and help her personality come through:

 Relaxation is Key

-The kitty may just need to take a quick breather to calm down.
+A cat who is brand new to an environment may just need to take a breather and get her bearings to calm down.
 Here’s how you can create a calming situation for her to relax:

 - Give the cat as much time as possible to calm down.

-- Take her to quiet place where she can be alone–if you’re in your home, a bathroom works well.
-At a shelter, we’d recommend using a ‘cat den’ for her to settle down, which gives her somewhere to hide inside the cage.
-Cages or crates should also be kept off of the floor–she’ll feel better when she can see all of her surroundings.
+- If you’re in a home, bring her to an enclosed, quiet place where she can be alone but also slowly get used to her new environment’s sounds, sights, and scents.
+A bathroom or small bedroom works well–any area that does not have furniture or vents she can squeeze under/into and become stuck.
+At a shelter, we’d recommend using a “˜cat den‘ for her to settle down, which gives her somewhere to hide inside the cage.
+Cages or crates should also be kept off of the floor she’ll feel better when she can see all of her surroundings.

-- Follow a routine for all daily activities like feeding and cage cleaning.
-Predictability will help her adapt.
+- Follow a routine for all daily activities like feeding and, if in a shelter, cage cleaning.
+Predictability is a cat’s best friend and will help her adapt.

 Empower the Cat